Bodhi1998/bodhi1998.github.io/README.md

-# Personal Website of Gourab
+# Personal Website of Bodhisattwa

-Welcome to the repository for my personal website, accessible at [www.gourab.org](http://www.gourab.org).
+Welcome to the repository for my personal website, accessible at [www.Bodhisattwa.org](http://www.Bodhisattwa.org).
 This site serves as a comprehensive platform to showcase my professional journey, research interests, publications, and other relevant information.

 ## Table of Contents